 If there is not a potential floating-point exception from an earlier instruction, the current instruction can still be bounced if it is architecturally Undefined in some way.
-When this happens, the EX flag, FPEXC[31], is not set.
-The instruction that caused the bounce is contained in the memory word pointed to by $r{14}$ -undef - 4.
+When this happens, the EX flag, FPEXC[31], is not set to 1.
+The instruction that caused the bounce is contained in the memory word pointed to by $r14_undef - 4$.

 It is possible that both conditions for an instruction to be bounced occur simultaneously.
 This happens when an illegal instruction is encountered and there is also a potential floating-point exception from an earlier instruction.
-When this happens, the EX flag is set, and the support code processes the potential exception in the earlier instruction.
-If and when it returns, it causes the illegal instruction to be retried and the sequence of events described in the paragraph above occurs.
+When this happens, the EX flag is set to 1, and the support code processes the potential exception in the earlier instruction.
+If and when it returns, it causes the illegal instruction to be retried.
+That instruction is then handled as described in this section.

-The following instruction types are architecturally Undefined (see ARM Architecture Reference Manual, Rev E, Part C):
+The following instruction types are architecturally Undefined.
+For more information see the ARM Architecture Reference Manual:

-- instructions with opcode bit combinations defined as reserved in the architecture specification - load or store instructions with Undefined P, W, and U bit combinations - FMRX/FMXR instructions to or from a control register that is not defined - User mode FMRX/FMXR instructions to or from a control register that can be accessed only in a privileged mode - double precision operations with odd register numbers.
+- instructions with opcode bit combinations defined as Reserved in the architecture specification - load or store instructions with Undefined P, W, and U bit combinations - FMRX and FMXR instructions to or from a control register that is not defined - User mode FMRX and FMXR instructions to or from a control register that can be accessed only in a privileged mode - double precision operations with odd register numbers.